FatemehTarashi/awesome-tda/README.md

 [openTDA](https://github.com/outlace/OpenTDA) - Open source Python library for topological data analysis (TDA)

 #### Python Mapper
-[Python Mapper](http://danifold.net/mapper/introduction.html)Python Mapper is a realization of this toolchain, written by Daniel Müllner and Aravindakshan Babu.
+[Python Mapper](http://danifold.net/mapper/introduction.html) - Python Mapper is a realization of this toolchain, written by Daniel Müllner and Aravindakshan Babu.
 It is open source software and is released under the GNU GPLv3 license.
 There is also a company, Ayasdi, which was founded by Gurjeet Singh, Gunnar Carlsson and Harlan Sexton and whose main product, the [Ayasdi Iris software](https://www.ayasdi.com/solutions/clinical-variation-management/), has the Mapper algorithm at its core.
 Ayasdi also issues academic trial licenses.

 #### Scikit-TDA